kcmadd/497S-Team-G/POSTS_SERVICE_API/README.md

     * **Route:** /viewpost/{postid}
     * **Description:** This endpoint to view a particular post based on postid
     * **Status_Code:**
-        * 200 when a response is successfull
+        * 200 - when a response is successfull
-        * 404 When a response is unsuccessful
+        * 404 - when a response is unsuccessful